-(4) All other fees include fees for advisory services in relation to new accounting standards gap analysis.
+(4) All other fees include fees for a gap analysis on regulatory requirements and industry practices in relation to foreign securities markets.

 Pre-Approval Policies and Procedures

 Pursuant to Rule 2-01(c)(7) of Regulation S-X, our audit committee pre-approves all engagements with KPMG AZSA and its affiliates.
 Under the policies and procedures established by our audit committee, the Company and its subsidiaries must apply to our audit committee for pre-approval on either a periodic basis twice a year for services expected to be performed in the coming months or case-by-case basis before entering into the engagement with KPMG AZSA and its affiliates to perform audit and permitted non-audit services.